SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ControlFlow.md

 Using the alternate syntax,
 known as an `if` expression,
-you could write this code more concisely:
+you can write this code more concisely:

 ```swift
 let weatherAdvice = if temperatureInCelsius <= 0 {